November, 2024: Next Open Saturday Nov 16, 10-2

-We can ship non-perishable merchandise to you!
+We can also ship non-perishable merchandise to you!
 Please contact Rob by email (rob@vermontberries.com) or text (802-349-6485) with your order request.

 Please see the full list of our raw honeys below.